top of page

 Defining Cutting Modes

-For each material type and thickness, you need to create a mode that includes price and time (if cutting and piercing time data are available).The cost is specified per linear meter of cut and per piercing.
+For each material type and thickness, you need to create a mode that includes price and time (if cutting and piercing time data are available).
+The cost is specified per linear meter of cut and per piercing.
+For example, you might create three different cutting modes for various materials or thicknesses.

 ree